Hawke's Bay mum 'heartbroken' as infant too young to be immunised catches measles

 Hawke's Bay DHB confirmed Eastyn's case as the third case of measles.

-The DHB had attempted to isolate the illness's spread after the first two cases by getting 28 people to stay in isolation at their homes as a precaution.
+The DHB had attempted to isolate the illness' spread after the first two cases by getting 28 people to stay in isolation at their homes as a precaution.

-Measles is highly infectious in the early stages, when it is hard to tell measles from other common conditions such as a cold.
+Measles is highly infectious in the early stages, when it is hard to tell it from other common conditions such as a cold.

 A HBDHB spokesperson said immunisation was the best protection and people were urged to check their immunisation status.